GursimranKaur97/FoodieFinder/README.md

 Tailwind CSS works by scanning all of your HTML files, JavaScript components, and any other templates for class names, generating the corresponding styles and then writing them to a static CSS file.

 It's fast, flexible, and reliable — with zero-runtime.

+# Redus Toolkit
+ - Install @reduxjs/toolkit and react-redux
+ - Build our store
+ - Connect our store to our app
+ - Slice (cartSlice)
+ - dispatch (action)
+ - Selector